 If you know me, you know that I am very resourceful, never shy of asking questions and bold enough to believe I can do it.

 My children at the time were attending the 92nd street Y and I decided to take a wax carving class to acquaint myself with the steps and secrets of jewelry making...what was I thinking?

-It was a class for "mature" (as in very old women) socializing over a hobby they found mutually appealing.
-The teaching was light, basic and free form and the teacher did not have the patience nor the time to teach me all that I wanted to learn.
-When she couldn't take my incessant questions anymore, she got annoyed and said: "Catherine, this is a chill place, to have fun and to socialize...if you want to learn the art of jewelry making, this is certainly not the place....but don't give up because you'll go far."
+It was a basic class for "mature" (as in very old women) socializing over a hobby they found mutually appealing.
+The teaching was light and fun and the teacher did not have the patience nor the time to teach me all the intricacies and art of jewelry making.
+When she couldn't take my incessant questions anymore, she got annoyed and said: "Catherine, this is a place to have fun and to socialize...if you want to learn the art of jewelry making, this is certainly not the place....but don't give up if that's what you want."
 (I wish she could see me now...unfortunately she passed away and I never got to share my success with her.
 I think she would have been proud.)

-Soon enough I realized that I did not have the patience nor the talent to apply myself to learn the trade.
-Instead, I was able to visualize and design in my head and use words and simple drawings to convey my vision to a model maker.
+Soon enough I realized that I did not have the patience nor the talent to learn the trade.
+Instead, I was able to visualize my designs in my head and use words and simple drawings to convey my vision to a model maker.

 The first set of rings I designed for myself was the Bella, which ultimately jumpstarted my career.

 I was in the elevator picking up my daughter from nursery school, when I ran into a male friend: " I love those rings you're wearing....where did you get them?
 I need to get my wife a present..."